ivoitovych/tt-metal/BERT_ACTION_PLAN.md

 ---

-**Next Steps**: Review this action plan with stakeholders, prioritize phases, and allocate resources for Phase 0 (distributed training).
+**Next Steps**: Review this action plan with stakeholders, validate priorities align with client needs, and allocate resources for Phase 0 (task-specific heads).